Outline

 8. Cause and effect are reversed

-Increased base weight value means an "increased capability to absorb nutrients"-the balancing point in terms of energy in/out is higher, creating a more positive energy cycle-and that covers all absorbed nutrients, not just energy sources, but also proteins, minerals, etc.
+An increased set-point weight means an "increased capability to absorb nutrients"-the balancing point in terms of energy in/out is higher, creating a more positive energy cycle-and that covers all absorbed nutrients, not just energy sources, but also proteins, minerals, etc.

 The muscles that support internal organs, digestive enzymes and hormones are also made from protein, so it is no wonder that bigger and fatter people can digest the same food faster.
 As a result, these people tend to eat more because they get hungrier and have a greater appetite.